WV e-Directive Registry FAQs

 What is the e-Directive Registry and why should I submit my documents to it?

 The West Virginia Center for End-of-Life Care through the WV Health Information Network established the WV e-Directive Registry.
-With the permission of patients or their legal agents, this electronic Registry houses and makes available to treating health care providers West Virginians’ advance directive forms, do not resuscitate (DNR) cards, and POST forms.
-The Registry makes patients’ treatment wishes known to their treating health care providers so that these wishes can be respected.
+With the permission of individuals or their legal agents, this electronic Registry houses and makes available to treating health care professionals (clinicians) West Virginians’ advance directive forms, do not resuscitate (DNR) cards, and POST forms.
+The Registry makes individuals’ treatment wishes known to their treating health care clinicians so that these wishes can be respected.

 Do I have to pay anything to have my forms housed on the e-Directive Registry?